-Tobacco Use/E Cigarette Use
+Tobacco/Marijuana/E Cigarette Use

-The school is a non-smoking, tobacco-free facility.
-Any form of smoking, vaping or tobacco use is prohibited anywhere on school property, in all indoor facilities, and in the presence of students.
+The school is a non-smoking, tobacco-free, and marijuana-free facility.
+Any form of smoking, vaping, tobacco, or marijuana use is prohibited anywhere on school property, in all indoor facilities, and in the presence of students.